commonmark/commonmark-spec/README.md

 -   It [allows all punctuation symbols to be backslash-escaped](http://jgm.github.io/CommonMark/spec.html#backslash-escapes), not just the symbols with special meanings in Markdown.
-I found that it was just too hard to remember which symbols could be escaped.
+We found that it was just too hard to remember which symbols could be escaped.